WikiLeaks publishes tens of thousands more cables

 Last year WikiLeaks and Assange were celebrated after their release of State Department cables, tens of thousands of other secret U.S. files, and a classified video of a contested American military operation in Iraq.

 Since then public interest in WikiLeaks has waned.
-It may have suffered from publicity related to Assange's flight to Britain after sexual misconduct allegations were made against him in Sweden and a subsequent protracted extradition fight.
+It may have suffered from publicity related to Assange's flight to Britain after sexual misconduct charges were filed against him in Sweden and a subsequent protracted extradition fight.
 Assange has also publicly fueded with former collaborators.

 A person close to Assange said a British appeals court is due to rule early next month on his appeal against Sweden's extradition request.
 The source was unaware of any link between the latest document dump and the anticipated court decision.